Have you ever just needed a hug? A real hug – thoroughly reciprocated and so powerful that you’re lifted off the ground and swayed side to side?

 Fortunately, many military spouses have found a pacifier.
 They have come to be known as “Daddy Dolls,” and military families around the world are singing their praises.

-The dolls are actually named “Huggee Miss You” dolls, and they were originally created by breast dollcancer survivor Audrey L. Storch to quell her young childrens’ separation anxiety as she underwent treatment.
+The dolls are actually named “Huggee Miss You” dolls, and they were originally created by breast cancer survivor Audrey L. Storch to quell her young childrens’ separation anxiety as she underwent treatment.
 A plastic window over the face of the doll allows the owner to insert the picture of their absent loved one.

 It was Susan Agustin’s idea to put these dolls into the hands of military children.
-The Army wife and momThe Operation Give a Hug doll can be made in patriotic red, white and blue ribbons and stars, or in a digital camouflage pattern pictured here.
-Courtesy photo. first encountered a “Huggee Miss You Doll” when her 3-year-old daughter Maddie brought one home with pictures of her cousins in it.
+The Army wife and mom first encountered a “Huggee Miss You Doll” when her 3-year-old daughter Maddie brought one home with pictures of her cousins in it.
 When her husband, Captain Gene Agustin, deployed to Qatar, she decided to replace the cousins’ photo with one of her husband so that her daughter would have a way to hug her daddy every day.

-hugfeature1“The doll went everywhere with us,” said Agustin.
+“The doll went everywhere with us,” said Agustin.
 “He went to pre-school with us every day, and when it was time to read books at night, her daddy was right there in her arms.
 One day, when I picked her up at preschool, her teacher said to me, ‘Mom, we have hundreds of kids who need these.’

 “Something clicked,” and in 2003, she began distributing the dolls through a home-based business.